-The Cool-ORingTM PI2121 is a complete full-function Active ORing solution with a high-speed ORing MOSFET controller and a very low on-state resistance MOSFET designed for use in redundant power system architectures.
-The PI2121 Cool-ORing solution is offered in an extremely small, thermally enhanced 5mm x 7mm LGA package and can be used in low voltage (≤5Vbus) high side Active ORing applications.
-The PI2121 enables extremely low power loss with fast dynamic response to fault conditions, critical for high availability systems.
-A master/slave feature allows the paralleling of PI2121 for high current solutions Active ORing requirements.
+The Cool- $ORing^{TM}$ PI2123 is a complete full-function Active ORing solution with a high-speed ORing MOSFET controller and a very low on-state resistance MOSFET designed for use in redundant power system architectures.
+The PI2123 Cool-ORing solution is offered in an extremely small, thermally enhanced 5mm x 7mm LGA package and can be used in high side Active ORing applications on bus voltages up to 9.6V.
+The PI2123 enables extremely low power loss with fast dynamic response to fault conditions, critical for high availability systems.
+A master/slave feature allows the paralleling of PI2123 for high current solutions Active requirements.

-The PI2121, with its $1.5m\Omega$ internal MOSFET provides very high efficiency and low power loss during steady state operation, while achieving high-speed turn-off of the internal MOSFET during input power source fault conditions that cause reverse current flow.
-The PI2121 provides an active low fault flag output to the system during excessive forward current, light load, reverse current, overvoltage, under-voltage and over-temperature fault conditions.
-A temperature sensing function indicates a fault if the maximum junction temperature exceeds 160°C. The under-voltage and over-voltage thresholds are programmable via an external resistor divider.
+The PI2123, with its $3m\Omega$ internal MOSFET provides very high efficiency and low power loss during steady state operation, while achieving high-speed turn-off of the internal MOSFET during input power source fault conditions that cause reverse current flow.
+The PI2123 provides an active low fault flag output to the system during excessive forward current, light load, reverse current, over-voltage, under-voltage and over-temperature fault conditions.
+A temperature sensing function indicates a fault if the maximum junction temperature exceeds 160° C. The under-voltage and over-voltage thresholds are programmable via external resistor dividers.